 but can also cover services such as prescription drugs, dental and vision care.
 Traditionally, Medicaid has served three categories of low-income populations: (1) families, children and pregnant women, (2) the elderly and (3) those with disabilities.
-However, under the Affordable Care Act, 39 states including the District of Columbia have exercised their option to expand coverage to low-income adults without children.
-Counties may contribute up to 60 percent of the share of Medicaid costs that are not covered by the federal government in each state (also called the non-federal share) and counties contribute to Medicaid in 26 states.
-Of these, 18 mandate counties to contribute to the non-federal share of Medicaid costs and/or the administrative, program, physical health and behavioral health costs.
+However, under the Affordable Care Act, 40 states and the District of Columbia have exercised their option to expand coverage to low-income adults without children.
+Counties may contribute up to 60 percent of the share of Medicaid costs that are not covered by the federal government in each state (also called the non-federal share) and counties contribute to Medicaid in 13 states.
+Of these, 10 mandate counties to contribute to the non-federal share of Medicaid costs.